10 Key Apps For Startups (2026)

 Online stores

-Although it’s tempting to just embed a PayPal or Stripe button on a web page to handle online transactions, there are many sophisticated options available which will serve you far better.
+If you’re selling products and services online, picking the right app gets a bit more complicated.
+Although it’s tempting to just embed a PayPal or Stripe button on a web page to handle online transactions, there are more sophisticated options available that will serve you far better.

-Ultimately, if you’re serious about ecommerce, you’re going to need a platform you can use to to build a fully functional store: one that can adequately cater for things like product variants, shipping, tax rates and abandoned carts.
+Ultimately, if you’re serious about ecommerce, you’re going to need a platform you can use to build a fully functional store: one that can adequately cater for things like product variants, shipping, tax rates and abandoned carts.

 Big hitters in this area include BigCommerce and Shopify.